UGentBiomath/COVID19-Model/data/README.md

 The dataset contained, for each Belgian province, a column of 'unknowns', indicating we know where these individuals live but not where they work.
 These 10 columns were removed manually.
 Further, the column `Werkt in Belgie` was renamed `Belgie` to make name-based row and column matching easier.
 The recurrent mobility matrix was extracted from these data.
 The conversion notebook is `notebooks/0.1-twallema-extract-census-data.ipynb`.

 + `recurrent_mobility.csv` contains a square recurrent mobility matrix of the Belgian arrondissements (43x43).
 The data were extracted from `Pop_LPW_NL_25FEB15_delete_unknown.xlsx`, the conversion was performed in `notebooks/0.1-twallema-extract-census-data.ipynb`.

+#### QALY model

++ `Life_table_Belgium_2019.csv` contains the probability of dying at a given age for the Belgian population as of 2019.
++ `QoL_scores_Belgium_2018_v3.csv` contains age-stratified quality of life scores for the Belgian population calculated from the 2018 health survey under the EuroQOL 5 scale.
++ `hospital_data_qaly.xlsx` contains the total reported costs of hospital healthcare in Belgium per disease group as well as the estimated cost per QALY gained for the same groups.

 #### Demographic data